denten-books/plain-text/main.md

 1:
 http://web.archive.org/web/20140208220625/http://sprintbeyondthebook.com/2014/02/bad-links/

-# Part 3: People

-## 3.1 Recursive Encounters with Oneself
+## Chapter 7: Recursive Encounters with Oneself
 `document, vector, archive`

 We often think of literary works as completed products. *To the Lighthouse,*